littke/inspiritas-bootstrap/README.md

 It contains the original Bootstrap variables along with some new ones for Inspiritas.

-Make whichever changes you want and then run a <a href="#">less compiler</a> to create the minified CSS for you.
+Make whichever changes you want and then run a <a href="#">less compiler</a> to create the updated and minified CSS for you.

 ## Adding overrides